Skip to content

 • Consent documentation for all content involving another person

-• Clarity on content ownership — who owns it?
-Can either party use it independently?
+• Clarity on content ownership — who owns it, can either party use it independently?

 • DMCA awareness for handling unauthorized distribution of collaborative content